2026-01-25

 Here's how to decode them ethically and efficiently.

-How to Decode Your Boss’s True Priorities (5 Silent Clues)
+5 Silent Clues to Decode Your Boss's True Priorities

 1. Track email response speed: Do they reply in under an hour to urgent items?
 That signals a bias toward velocity over perfection.